simpledotorg/simple-server/doc/arch/019-ab-testing-enhancements.md

 sub-parts of each of these.

 Currently these responsibilities are shared by `Experimentation::Experiment` and `Experimentation::Runner`.
-We will pull these apart into the following entities:
+We will pull these apart and have classes set up like so:

 - `Experimentation::Experiment` - Setup experiments and assign treatment groups integrally.
 - `Experimentation::TreatmentGroup` - Describes a treatment group and the behaviour for the patients in it.